Runtime Environments > Elastic runtime environments > Working with elastic runtime environments

 1In Administrator, select Runtime Environments.

-2Select the Edit Environment Properties action for your elastic runtime environment.
+2Select Edit Environment Properties from the Actions menu for your elastic runtime environment.

 You can't change the environment type.
 If you want to change the environment to a Secure Agent group, delete the elastic runtime environment and create a new Secure Agent group.